-Since 2020, large and small organizations have had to navigate the turbulent commercial conditions of a global pandemic, switch overnight to remote working, and manage the implications on their business and culture of the great resignation.
+Since 2020, organizations, both large and small, have had to navigate the turbulent commercial conditions of a global pandemic, switch overnight to remote working, and manage the implications on their business and culture of the great resignation.
 As if this wasn’t enough to keep our HR departments occupied, along comes economic uncertainty, inflation, and the threat of recession.
-So what does all this mean for organizations’ 2023 people strategy in the workplace?
+So what does all this mean for organizations' 2023 people strategy in the workplace?

 With the great resignation in 2020, meaning companies were short of staff, 2021 became the year for hiring with a big war on talent.
 2022 was the year where HR teams invested in their new talent… so what’s in store for 2023?